 G3 a.k.a. torsion or acceleration continuity: the third derivative is the same, meaning the change of curvature is continuous across the green node.
 If the Speed Punk combs develop continuously, you have G3 continuity.
 Sometimes, this is also referred to as ‘supersmooth’ or ‘extrasmooth’ transition among type designers.
 But honestly, there are only a few designs where stepping up to G3 continuity made any difference at all.
 So, I recommend G3 only for the most obsessive-compulsive among you.
 Best way to achieve it is to get rid of the green point altogether, and perhaps reintroduce it by Shift-clicking on the segment with the Draw tool (shortcut P).
 If you can rebuild the curve without an on-curve point, it is guaranteed G3:

 It goes on, of course.
 Mathematically you can also equate the 4th, the 5th or whatever derivative.
 But rest assured, the significance of G4 and above for type design is, ahem, limited.
 What you want between curves will be G2 continuity.
 And in the very most cases, approximate G2 continuity will suffice just nicely.

-Special case: curve-to-line harmonization
+Special case Curve-to-line harmonization

-Keep your sanity: consider this if it makes a difference in the intended font size.
+So, keep your sanity: consider this only if it makes a difference in the intended font size.
 Not every curve-to-line transition needs to be 100% smooth.
 Ask yourself if it is smooth enough, at least for the type size you are designing the font for.
 If you have a high curvature (a high Fit Curve button), chances are that the curvatures towards the edges of the curve segment are pretty flat anyway, and maximizing the handle structure will not make much of a visible difference anymore.

 Useful scripts and plug-ins